 One of the newest ellipticals in the Schwinn lineup, this one has 16 resistance levels, lots of workout programs, wireless heart rate monitoring and free Run Social app integration.

 ProForm Hybrid Trainer

-Our expert's top elliptical under $500 is the ProForm Hybrid Trainer, combining two cardio machines in one with 16 built in workouts, 16 resistance levels, iFit technology, Google map integration and adjustability for comfort.
+The ProForm Hybrid Trainer combines two cardio machines in one with 16 built in workouts, 16 resistance levels, iFit technology, Google map integration and adjustability for comfort.

 Another good choice, the Exerpeutic 5000 comes with Bluetooth workout tracking, 24 levels of resistance, compact size and 12 built in workout programs.